 After the outbreak of the Anglo – Welsh war in 1282, Edward’s army marched through all of North Wales, gaining further resistance points and by 1283 defeating the Welsh leader Dafydd ap Gruffydd.
 Shortly thereafter, Edward ordered to build the castles in Caernarfon, Conwy and Harlech to confirm English domination.
+Of these, Caernarfon become the most important seat, administrative center of the English Crown for North Wales, the capital of the new county in which justicar of North Wales was to reside, chief minister in the west of the kingdom.

-Work on the royal castle at Caernarfon, which was to become the administrative center of the English Crown for North Wales, began in 1283.
+Work on the royal castle at Caernarfon began in 1283.
 The initial phase of construction, which lasted until 1292, focused on the western, southern and eastern parts of the stronghold.
 The northern part was initially protected by a large ditch, as well as the town walls, erected along with the castle.
+The first two years were spent mainly on earthworks, and from 1286 masonry and carpentry work began.
 Hundreds of workers were working on the construction, digging the moats and foundations of the castle.
 When the construction began to enter the town, the houses were removed to allow further work.
 Residents were compensated only after three years.
 The construction was visited by the king and his wife, for whom timber, temporary buildings were erected.
-According to tradition, the successor of the throne, Edward II, was born in the castle, from 1301 entitled as the Prince of Wales.
+The royal couple looked after the work for about a month and reappeared in Caernarfon for Easter the following year.
+According to tradition, the successor of the throne, Edward II, was than born in the castle, from 1301 entitled as the Prince of Wales.
 Until 1292, a huge sum of 12,000 pounds was spent on the work at the castle.

 In 1294, the Welsh uprising of Madog ap Llywelyn broke out.
 Because Caernarfon was the most important center in Gwynedd and a symbol of English power, it became one of the targets of the rebels.
 The forces of Madog took over the town in September 1294, also an unfinished castle with temporary timber fortifications was conquered.
 In the summer of 1295, the English returned to Caernarfon and began to rebuild, but the town walls were a priority.
-The works were supervised by the Edward I chief architect, James of Saint George, next the construction supervision was taken by the mason master Walter from Hereford.
+The works were supervised by the Edward I chief architect, James of Saint George, next the construction supervision was taken by the mason master Walter from Hereford, which had about 500 workers at his disposal.
+The largest expenses were incurred in the years 1296-1299, although they were smaller than in the period 1285-1287.
 By the end of 1301, another 4.5 thousand pounds were spent, this time concentrating on the northern part of the castle.

 Over the next two centuries, the castle was permanently garrisoned, and Caernarfon was considered the capital of North Wales.
 Tensions between the Welsh and English conquerors led to the outbreak of Owain Glyndŵr’s uprising in the years 1400-1415.
 The town and the castle were besieged in 1401, and in November of the same year, the unresolved Battle of Tuthill took place nearby.
 In 1403 and 1404, Caernarfon was again besieged by the Welsh army, with the support of the French forces, but the fortifications of the castle and the town were able to fight off the attackers.
 At that time, the English garrison of the castle supposedly had about thirty people.